open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 });
 ```

 Now, rebuild your application and open the browser again.
-In the console of the developer toolbar you should see some traces being exporterd:
+In the console of the developer toolbar you should see some traces being exported:

 ```json
 {